-1925: Algebraizing Algebraic Geometry à la Emmy Noether
+$\S1.$ 1925 - Algebraizing Algebraic Geometry as Emmy Noether did

-On 21 October, 1924, Luitzen Egbertus Jan Brouwer from Laren (Nord-Holland) wrote a letter to Hellmuth Kneser, then assistant to Richard Courant in Göttingen, announcing the arrival of Bartel Leendert van der Waerden:
+On 21 October 1924, Luitzen Egbertus Jan Brouwer from Laren (Nord-Holland) wrote a letter to Hellmuth Kneser, then assistant to Richard Courant in Göttingen, announcing the arrival of Bartel Leendert Van der Waerden:

-In a few days, a student of mine (or actually rather of Weitzenböck's) will come to Göttingen for the winter term.
-His name is van der Waerden, he is very bright and has already published things (especially about invariant theory).
-I do not know whether the formalities a foreigner has to go through in order to register at the University are difficult at the moment; at any rate, it would be very valuable for van der Waerden if he could find help and guidance.
+In a few days, a student of mine (or actually rather of Weitzenböck's) will come to Göttingen for the Winter term.
+His name is Van der Waerden, he is very bright and has already published things (especially about invariant theory).
+I do not know whether the formalities a foreigner has to go through in order to register at the University are difficult at the moment; at any rate it would be very valuable for Van der Waerden if he could find help and guidance.
 May he then contact you?
 Many thanks in advance for this.